Oglofus/OglofusProtection/README.md

 # OglofusProtection [![Build Status](https://travis-ci.org/Oglofus/OglofusProtection.svg)](https://travis-ci.org/Oglofus/OglofusProtection)

-The OglofusProtection project is a free open source plugin for the Spigot/Bukkit and Sponge API.
-This plugin allows a player to place a special block, and this protects their area from griefing.
+The OglofusProtection project is a free, open-source, plugin for the Spigot/Bukkit and Sponge APIs that has written in Java.
+This plugin allows the players to place a special block that protects a specifical area around the block and protects this area from griefing, like PreciousStones!

 ## Prerequisites
 * [Java] 7